Salmon Fishing Heritage

 (Casts a reel; voices in the background)

 CURWOOD: Liz Hamilton and her family live in Oregon City, Oregon, where she is executive director of the Northwest Sport Fishing Industry Association.
-Next week, Living on Earth resumes a special series we've been running on salmon in the Pacific Northwest.
-We'll look at commercial fishing and its impact on endangered salmon species.
-Some people want to ban commercial boats, but others say even taking that drastic step won't help.
+Next week, Living on Earth begins a special series on salmon in the Pacific Northwest.
+We'll look at controversy over a series of dams on the Columbia and Snake rivers.
+They provide power and make the rivers navigable.
+But they also block the way for migrating fish.
+Point of No Return: Salmon and Society in the Pacific Northwest starts next week on Living on Earth.

 Living on Earth wants to hear from you!